Moroccan Braised Chicken with Potatoes

 - Sear – In a large skillet, over medium-high heat, layer the chicken pieces and cook on high for 2 minutes.
 Then, flip over and cook for another 2 minutes.
 Remove from the pan and set aside.

-- Saute - To the same skillet, over medium heat, add the remaining olive oil.
-Saute the garlic and onions for 30 seconds, and the sugar saute until lightly caramelized about 3 to 4 minutes.
+- Sauté – To the same skillet, over medium heat, add the remaining olive oil.
+Sauté the garlic and onions for 30 seconds, then sauté the sugar until lightly caramelized, about 3 to 4 minutes.

-Pro tip - Adding a slight caramelization to the onions will enhance the flavor of this dish. - Spices - Next, add the chopped tomatoes, bay leaves, cinnamon, spices, and season with salt and pepper.
-Saute for another 2 minutes until fragrant.
+- Spices – Next, add the chopped tomatoes, bay leaves, cinnamon, spices, and season with salt and pepper.
+Sauté for another 2 minutes until fragrant.
 Then, mash the softened tomatoes with a vegetable masher.

-- Chicken - Add the stock/broth and combine well.
-Then, layer the chicken and potato pieces in the tomato sauce making sure to tuck them into the sauce.
+- Chicken – Add the stock/broth and combine well.
+Then, layer the chicken and potato pieces in the tomato sauce and tuck them into the sauce.

 - Simmer – Cover the pan and simmer for 10 minutes.
 Then, flip the chicken pieces and sprinkle some cilantro or parsley.
 Cover the pan and cook for another 8 to 10 minutes until the chicken and potatoes are tender.
 Then, squeeze the lemon juice and combine well.